pendulum-chain/portal/README.md

 We also create a file, on the fly, a file named `_redirects` that will serve the index.html instead of giving a 404 no matter what URL the browser requests.

+## Troubleshooting

-### Development
+### Missing price information

-Are you experiencing a CORS problem with your batching server?
+If you are missing the price information about the assets on the dashboard page, you are probably experiencing a CORS problem with the batching server.
 If you want to fetch prices locally, you can use the proxy server available at [pendulum-tools](https://github.com/pendulum-chain/pendulum-tools).
 Change url in `src/hooks/usePriceFetcher.ts` file to `http://localhost:3000`

-## Fixing type issues
+### Fixing type issues

 If you encounter issues with the IDE not detecting the type overwrites of the `@pendulum-chain/types` package properly, make sure that all the `@polkadot/xxx` packages match the same version used in the types package.
 It is also important